VeRCYe Pipeline Inputs Documentation

 We provide an example setup under Example Setup.

-In this document we detail the steps for the input setup.
-However, we recommend using the setup_helper.ipynb as outlined in Running VeRCYe.
+In this document we detail the steps for setting up a yield study and the structure that VeRCYe expects as its input.
+However, we recommend not doing the setup manually, but instead automating this process by using the prepare_yieldstudy.py helper script as outlined in Running VeRCYe.

 Simulation Head Directory